 The US already has a 20 GW pipeline of projects announced and/or under development, and a 30 GW market by 2035 created by state mandates alone.
 Despite the pandemic, states have also proceeded with plans to develop domestic supply chains that are expected to shape the industry’s growth in 2021 and help further lower costs.
 For example, the state of New York has committed $400 million in public and private funding for port infrastructure to support the industry.
-Meanwhile, New Jersey has announced plans for an offshore wind port to serve as a hub for staging, assembly and manufacturing of offshore wind projects.
-And most recently, Maryland, Virginia, and North Carolina announced a collaboration to facilitate offshore wind manufacturing and infrastructure development across the three states.
+Meanwhile, New Jersey has announced plans for an offshore port to serve as a hub for staging, assembly, and manufacturing offshore wind projects.
+And most recently, Maryland, Virginia, and North Carolina announced a collaboration to facilitate offshore manufacturing and infrastructure development across the three states.

 Signposts to watch for in 2021 include the extent to which new technologies, their hybridization, and domestic supply chain development continue to lower costs.

 To access HMCs free report on Global Offshore Wind Farm Opportunities, complete the form below or contact firstname.lastname@example.org